aws-samples/amazon-location-samples/README.md

 # Amazon Location Service Samples

+> [!IMPORTANT]
+> This repository will be archived on December 31 2023 and is no longer accepting contributions.
+Before that date, we will move the samples to dedicated repositories and update this README with links to the new locations.
+Please subscribe to new repositories to receive updates.

 ## Introduction

 This is a set of sample applications for Amazon Location Service.
 For more information, please